Clinical Alternative Relationship Plans (ARP)

 Clinical ARP models

-• Annualized Clinical ARP compensation is based on the full-time equivalents (FTE) required for physicians to deliver clinical services for all specialties.
+• Annualized Clinical ARP compensation is based on the full-time equivalents (FTE) required for the delivery of clinical services by physician specialty.

-• A FTE is a time-based unit of measure, for example, hours per year.
+• An FTE is a time-based unit of measure, for example number of service provision hours per year.

-• The annualized model provides funding to physicians, based on a pre-determined payment rate and FTE per year, for the delivery of specific program services to targeted patient groups.
+• The annualized model provides funding to physicians, based on a pre-determined payment rate for an FTE per year, for the delivery of specific program services to targeted patient groups.

 • Sessional Clinical ARP compensation is based on an hourly rate for the delivery of clinical services.